kurianbenoy/whisper_normalizer/README.md

 pip install git+https://github.com/kurianbenoy/whisper_normalizer.git
 ```

-## Why should normalize/standardize text?
+## Why should we normalize/standardize text?

 - In ASR systems it’s important to normalize the text to reduce error in
   metrics like WER, CER etc.